jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Create-Windows-Instance.md

 6. Select Image: The image is divided into cloud system disk image and local system disk image, the former only supports the creation of instance with Cloud Disk as the system disk, and the latter only supports the creation of instance with the local disk as the system disk.
 	In addition, the images are of following types: **Public Image**, **Private Image**, **Shared Image** and **Image in Marketplace**.
 Please refer to [Image Overview](../Operation-Guide/Image/Image-Overview.md) for division details.

-	Users first using JD Cloud can choose the "Public Image" provided by JD Cloud.
+	Users first using JD Cloud & AI can choose the "Public Image" provided by JD Cloud & AI.
 You can choose the corresponding system and the appropriate version as required.

-	If you have created your own instance and configured the appropriate environment, you can create a Private Image for this instance, create a batch of hosts based on this image with the same system and environment configuration, and share this private image with other JD Cloud users.
+	If you have created your own instance and configured the appropriate environment, you can create a Private Image for this instance, create a batch of hosts based on this image with the same system and environment configuration, and share this private image with other JD Cloud & AI users.
 ![](../../../../image/vm/Getting-Start-Windows-Create-image.png)

 7. Select Instance Type: The instance type supports customized selection of users, from minimum 1-core 1GB (such as g.s1.micro) to the maximum 72C576GB (such as m.n2.18xlarge).
 Users can select the instance type and corresponding configuration according to different business scenarios.
 For details, please see [Instance Type](../Introduction/Instance-Type-Family.md).